 Strong herbal infusions are tasty, nutrition-packed beverages you can enjoy hot or cold.
-In this article, you will learn how to make an herbal infusion with healthy herbs to boost your health and protect yourself from the negative effects of stress.
+In this article, you will learn how to make an herbal infusion with healthy herbs to boost your health, aid healing, and protect yourself from the negative effects of stress.

 A strong cup of oatstraw, nettle infusion or other nourishing herbs is a convenient and relatively inexpensive way to enjoy healthy herbs every day.
 Compared to herbal 'teas' which are prepared much like regular teas, strong herbal brews gives you a concentrated source of vitamins, minerals, phytonutrients and water-soluble constituents in a form your body can easily assimilate.